Pat Sugden: Storylines

 In September 1980, Ruth, now calling herself Pat, returns to Beckindale with Jackie and Sandie to stay with her aunt Elsie after she separates from Tom.
-Elsie refuses to let them live in her home due to her children's noise making.
+Elsie refuses to let them live in her home owing to her children's noise making.
 She moves into a small caravan.
 Pat begins dating Jack and Tom later returns.
 He tries to frame Jack for arson but Jack provides an alibi.
 Seth Armstrong discovers Tom's schemes and orders him to leave Beckindale or he will reveal his role in the arson.

 In 1982, Pat and Jack marry and are happy in their union until 1984, when Jack has an affair with a reporter named Karen.
-The couple break-up for a while but later reconcile.
+The couple break up for a while but later reconcile.
 In 1985, Pat discovers she is pregnant.
 In April 1986, she gives birth to a son, Robert Sugden, which brings her and Jack closer together.
-However, in August Pat dies after her car crashed down a hillside when she swerved to avoid a flock of sheep.
+However, in August Pat dies after her car crashes down a hillside when she swerves to avoid a flock of sheep.
 Pat has an on-screen funeral and is buried in the village churchyard.
-Jack was left to bring up Robert alone.
+Jack is left to bring up Robert alone.

 Reception

-The Sunday Sun's Maureen Cozens praised Jack's affair storyline, stating that "the scenes provided some of the best, most challenging acting for the two of them."
+The Sunday Sun's Maureen Cozens praised Jack's affair storyline, stating that "the scenes provided some of the best, most challenging acting for the two of them".
 She described Pat as not very vivacious and with a "dreary voice", especially when the character says "Jaack luv".